 Entry Level Police Officer describes a candidate with no prior law enforcement experience and those who have completed a self-sponsored academy and have not worked as a commissioned officer/deputy for a law enforcement agency.
 Exceptional Entry Police Officer describes a candidate who has successfully completed a basic law enforcement academy and FTO, but who does not have the required 24 months of full-time service as a law enforcement officer in the last 36 months in order to qualify as a lateral applicant.
 Exceptional Entry Police Officer candidates must test with the entry-level candidates and are not eligible to take the Lateral entry exam.
 Exceptional Entry candidates must identify themselves as such by sending an e-mail to the Police Exams Administrator upon completion of their application.

 If you meet the minimum qualifications, you will receive an email notification from NTN inviting you to take the Frontline National Test and complete the PSSA part 1 & 2 through NTN.
-Both the Frontline National Test and the PSSAs must be completed by the closing date of April 9, 2021.
+Both the Frontline National Test and the PSSAs must be completed by the closing date of October 1, 2021.
 Before you apply and test, please be sure that you are available to participate in the post-exam assessments advertised below.
 The post-exam screening steps will be conducted in Seattle, Washington.
 If you are unavailable to participate in any of the screening steps listed below, you will need to wait to participate in a subsequent exam cycle.
 You will need to reapply with the City and be reinvited.
 The City of Seattle is expected to conduct four (4) separate exam cycles in 2021.
-This application process is for Exam Cycle Two (2) only.
+This application process is for Exam Cycle Four (4) only.

 Exam Step 1 - Video Exam and Online Job Survey (Please Note: There are two options to complete the video exam.
 Seattle will only accept one of the test result options listed below.)